YU-LIN-LIN/ESL_final_project/README.md

 # ESL_final_project

 ### This project's main funtion is sorting.
+### In the beginning, we need to git clone source code from https://github.com/agra-uni-bremen/riscv-vp.git to construct riscv platform.
 ### Under riscv-vp platfrm, this repositary will cover two folder, sw and vp, which represents to software part and hardware part respectively.

 ## Construct riscv-vp platform